rhyslwells/Data-Archive/content/Tasks.md

 - [ ] See tags and clean and consolidate tags and related pages: Format those with #data to more specific tags.
 - [ ] Start work on Energy_Project
 - [ ] Clean data archive better
+- [ ] Use the graph view more to explore ideas

 Drafting: